Looking for more things to do on your trampoline? Don’t miss this great list of trampoline activities, sponsored by

 Alan and I?
-We’re working on new fitness routines.
+We’re working on new trampoline fitness routines.
 See more at the bottom of the post but I’m really excited about all of the workout possibilities and activities on the trampoline.

 Go big or go home.
 In addition to sending us a new trampoline, Springfree Trampoline also sent us a projector so we could create a theater.
 Schools out, it’s summertime, which means outdoor movie nights.
 Look for another post coming soon with a list of movie ideas.